 Visibility of guest interactions

-If you’re using a Google Nest Wifi or a Google Wifi device, note that when guests use your Wi-Fi network, some of their information (such as IP and MAC addresses and usage data) can be seen through your Google Wifi or Home app, as applicable, and is associated with your account.
+If you’re using a Google Nest Wifi or a Google Wifi device, note that when guests use your Wi-Fi network, some of their information (such as IP and MAC addresses and usage data) can be seen through your Wifi or Home app, as applicable, and is associated with your account.

 Limiting guests' ability to access your information

-If you do not set up multi-user functionality on your device so that your speaker or display can recognize your voice (that is, by setting up Voice Match on the device), anyone in your home can ask about information you have made available to your device when they interact with it.
+If you do not set up multi-user functionality on your device so that your speaker or display can recognise your voice (that is, by setting up Voice Match on the device), anyone in your home can ask about information that you have made available to your device when they interact with it.
 Additionally, if your device’s multi-user functionality mistakes a recording of your voice or someone else's voice as you, your device may convey your information to that user.